 Relationship with Minister and portfolio

 As noted earlier, the Government and I appreciate and respect the independence of ERLC in its delivery of the agency’s regulatory functions.
-I ask that you, as the Accountable Authority, provide me with accurate and timely advice on significant issues impacting on ERLC’s delivery of these functions so that the Government can respond promptly to any policy challenges.
+I ask that you, as the Accountable Authority, provide me with accurate and timely advice on significant issues that may be impacting on delivery of ERLC’s regulatory responsibilities.

 Statement of Intent